lucatacconi/crunz-ui/README.md

 ```

 Crunz-ui natively uses Crunz libraries and functions to read and interpret the configured tasks.
-Then it presents tasks in a tabular or graphical display showing them on a monthly or daily view.
+Then presents tasks in a tabular or graphical display, showing them on a monthly or daily view.

 ## What else can Crunz-ui do?